limikael/restmqtt/README.md

 # restmqtt
 Translates between MQTT and REST.

 This script is intended to be run continously on a server.
-It connects to an MQTT broker.
-It also acts as a webserver and accepts HTTP requests.
+It connects to an MQTT broker and also acts as a webserver and accepts HTTP requests.
+It then translates between these protocols as explained below.

+## Configuration and Starting

 It is started simply with:

     restmqtt configfile.json